-Studio Larsen provides services in communication and design, with an emphasis on brand identities and digital experiences.
+Studio Larsen are an independent and collaborative creative company based in Oslo, Norway.
+We provide services in communication and design, with an emphasis on brand identity, creative direction and digital experiences.

 Studio Larsen collaborate with the highest calibre creatives, developers, copywriters, art directors, change agents, production managers, illustrators, animators, producers, strategy consultants, event managers, and PR professionals, to solve problems creatively for our clients.
 Some of these include Branding by Spetalen, Værsågod, Volum 2, Bravoo, Something good, and the sustainability transformations consultancy cCHANGE.